wp-plugins/the-welcomizer/readme.txt

 Yes, I will include your translation in future releases.
 E-mail me at `wordpress [at] sebastien-laframboise [dot] com`

 == Upgrade Notice ==

+= 1.3.1.4 =

+* Fixed the validation for the delay textbox.(after cancel), minor fixes.

 = 1.3.1.3 =